-Other technical income in the financial statements of €294.8m comprises mainly fees for policy administration and asset management services arising from unit-linked contracts and investment & insurance contracts with discretionary participation features.
-This increased from €280.1m in 2017 due to a growing book of unit-linked business (growth driven by strong new business sales).
+Other technical income in the financial statements of €273.5m comprises mainly fees for policy administration and asset management services arising from unit-linked contracts and investment & insurance contracts with discretionary participation features.
+This decreased from €294.8m in 2018, mainly driven by a reduction in the Italian Branch book of business, which closed to new business in 2019.
 These fees are a component of total underwriting performance and are reflected in the relevant total underwriting performance tables above.

 Guideline 2 of the EIOPA Guidelines on Reporting and Public Disclosure requires the Company to describe in general the leasing arrangements in relation to each material leasing arrangement.
 ZLAP have entered into various operating leases as lessee for office space and equipment.
-ZLAP had no financial lease arrangements at 31/12/2018.
+ZLAP had no financial lease arrangements at 31/12/2019.